How phone cards are graded

 Availability

-Sometimes there are cards left over from promotions.
-The prudent thing would be to destroy the remaining cards.
-However, some phone companies with little concern for the collector, were greedy and sold their leftovers at prices well below the established market value damaging the card’s value.
+Some phone cards were never available to collectors.
+Other cards were left over from promotions or conferences.
+The prudent thing would have been to destroy the remaining cards.
+However, some companies sold their leftovers at prices well below the established market value, damaging the card’s value.

 Topic